top of page

 This is a one-on-one private phone session with an emphasis on observation, mindset, philosophy, and mentoring.
 With The Zen Panda we help anyone struggling with anything, facing any challenge, going through an internal challenge, or anyone that is seeking enlightenment towards mindset.
 Through our one-on-one sessions we emphasize on observation of self, conversation therapy, philosophical imagery, and life mentoring.
 The goal is to become more connected to self, while building skills in awareness, lovingkindness, learning about your-true-self, your own mindset and its importance in how this is affecting your day-to-day life.
 We want to focus on how to be open to a shift in your mindset that can harbor growth, love, peace, opportunities, communication, self-care, and so much more in your life.
 Each Session is 1 hour and 11 minutes in duration and we have Phone, Chat, or eMail options for every person's convenience level.
 We hope to speak soon here at The Zen Panda, sending lovingkindness to you.
 Namaste'

-• Self-Care Guidance Companionship Mentor
+• Addiction Recovery Companionship Mentor

 View All